Database 11g, the first major overhaul of Oracle's flagship database management system in about four years, is

 "I know that Oracle has to spend an inordinate amount of time testing each patch or each bug fix before they release it in a patch," said Brian Peasland, an independent Oracle consultant.
 "But it seems that some of these bugs have been known for two years or even longer before they get patched, and that's just quite disturbing, actually."

-And with all the bugs that tend to come out in the first release of any new software package, many believe that it's a good idea to stay away from
+And with all the bugs that tend to come out in the first release of any new software package, many believe that it's a good idea to stay away from Database 11g at least until Release 2 comes out.

 "I would never implement the first release of a new version of Oracle," said Jack Szczepek, a database administrator (DBA) with Pro Staff, a Minneapolis-based temporary staffing firm that runs several versions of Oracle to back up its Oracle-PeopleSoft applications.
 "It's almost like how you don't want to ever buy a [new car model] the first year it comes out because they don't have all the engineering bugs worked out.
 I really honestly believe that's the same thing with the Oracle software."